rodrigo-garcia-leon/web/docs/learn/index.md

 To use modern web you need to know what the web itself (without any frameworks) offers.

-You will be surprised what is possible. 🤗
+You will be surprised how fare the web has involved. 🤗

 ## Misconceptions